Automattic/wp-calypso/docs/dependency-management.md

 # Dependency management

 This project uses [yarn v3](https://yarnpkg.com/) to manage its dependencies.
-It uses workspaces[https://yarnpkg.com/features/workspaces] functionallity to manage the monorepo.
+It uses workspaces[https://yarnpkg.com/features/workspaces] functionality to manage the monorepo.

 ## Working with sub-packages